 Nurses deserve continual growth academically, professionally and spiritually.
 Investing in your nursing career opens the door to more opportunities that offer a healthier work-life balance.
 Spring Arbor University’s online Master of Science in Nursing degree program is designed to be flexible and serves the unique needs of today’s working nurses.

 Gain more control over your work schedule as a nurse practitioner (NP).
 As an online MSN student at SAU, you’ll receive education and training to prepare you for this advanced nursing profession.
 The program features:

 - Flexibility through a unique 7-1-7 model and convenient online course structure, so you can continue working while you earn your degree

-Choose from multiple NP specializations including Family Nurse Practitioner, Pediatric Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner, and Adult-Gerontology Nurse Practitioner.
+- Choice of multiple NP specializations, including Family Nurse Practitioner, Pediatric Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner and Adult-Gerontology Nurse Practitioner

 Learn more about how SAU’s online MSN program encourages self-care for nurses and can help you achieve your personal and professional goals.